ap

 Skip to content

-Xcel Energy to cut power to thousands in southern Colorado due to high winds, wildfire risk
+Xcel Energy scraps plans to cut power to thousands in southern Colorado amid lower-than-expected wildfire risk

-Utility’s Public Safety Power Shutoff will impact roughly 7,100 customers in San Luis Valley on Wednesday
+Utility’s Public Safety Power Shutoff would have affected roughly 7,100 customers in San Luis Valley on Wednesday

 Lauren Penington of Denver Post portrait in Denver on Tuesday, Aug.
 6, 2024.
 (Photo by Hyoung Chang/The Denver Post)